 When coming up with your website domain, make sure that it’s easy to remember and spell and describes what you’re doing.
 For example, johnsmithcoder.com would be more effective than johnsincredibleprogrammingsite.com.

-As for the actual site, make sure that it has an introduction on who you are, what services you provide, examples of your previous work, and your contact details.
+As for the actual site, make sure that it has a basic introduction.
+Let people know on who you are, what services you provide, examples of your work, and your contact details.

 One of the most important components of your website will be your portfolio.
 Not only does this highlight your previous work, it’s a project that will be continually worked on – which means that while you’re working on your portfolio, you’re continuing to develop your skills and expand upon your ideas.